 - Having an Accessibility Plan – aimed at reducing barriers to achievement by making reasonable adjustments for children and adults who are disabled and/or have special educational needs; improving the physical environment to enable disabled children/all other users of the school to take advantage of education, facilities and services provided; improving the availability of accessible information to disabled pupils, staff, mothers, fathers and carers.

-- Having a Behaviour Management and Anti-Bullying policy and following it in practice
+- Having a Positive Behaviour Policy inc. Anti-Bullying and following it in practice

 - Securing and maintaining outstanding teaching, learning and assessment for all children.